HughesyHugh/HughesyHugh.github.io/README.md

 3. Further my knowledge of JavaScript by building web apps, hosting them online and linking to them from this website.

-4. As I undertake courses of varied technologies I'll will upload course projects also.
+4. As I undertake courses of varied technologies I'll upload course projects also.